-The latest news interviews, blog entries, video updates, and social media appearances for the 2020-2021 InvenTeams.
+The latest InvenTeams' community interactions documented in news interviews, blog entries, video updates, and social media mentions.

 This year's InvenTeams are already hard at work on their invention projects.
 Students and teachers are finding unique ways of collaborating in order to make progress on their designs, despite the challenges of social distancing and oftentimes remote work.
 Elected officials are taking note, as are several news outlets and community partners.
 The InvenTeams are also doing a fabulous job maintaining thorough updates in their blogs, or in some cases vlogs.

 The Gilbreath-Reed Career and Technical Center InvenTeam from Garland, Texas was recognized for their "creativity and ingenuity" by U.S. House Representative, Colin Allred in a Twitter post.
 The InvenTeam also received coverage in The Dallas Morning News and Mesquite News.

 The Braham High School InvenTeam from Minnesota spoke to their local news about their project and how Glenn Johnson of the NASA HUNCH Program will serve as a mentor.
 InvenTeam educator Luke Becker states, “Every year NASA puts forth a problem they haven’t been able to solve in 60 years of space travel through their NASA HUNCH program.
 For the last two years, my students have designed two different theoretical washing machine solutions.
 The Lemelson-MIT InvenTeam grant is providing my students with the resources to potentially take these projects from the drawing board to Mars.”

 The InvenTeam from Smithtown West High School on Long Island, NY were on the air with WABC to talk about their invention to help children with autism manage their personal space, taking into consideration the added challenge of maintaining six feet for social distancing.